Columbus McKinnon (CMCO)

 5. Revenue Growth

 A company’s long-term sales performance is one signal of its overall quality.
 Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Over the last five years, Columbus McKinnon grew its sales at a mediocre 7.4% compounded annual growth rate.
-This fell short of our benchmark for the industrials sector and is a poor baseline for our analysis.
+Luckily, Columbus McKinnon’s sales grew at a decent 9% compounded annual growth rate over the last five years.
+Its growth was slightly above the average industrials company and shows its offerings resonate with customers.

-Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
+We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
 Columbus McKinnon’s recent performance shows its demand has slowed as its revenue was flat over the last two years.
+Columbus McKinnon Year-On-Year Revenue Growth

-Looking ahead, sell-side analysts expect revenue to grow 2% over the next 12 months.
-While this projection indicates its newer products and services will catalyze better top-line performance, it is still below average for the sector.
+Looking ahead, sell-side analysts expect revenue to grow 3% over the next 12 months.
+While this projection suggests its newer products and services will fuel better top-line performance, it is still below average for the sector.

 6. Gross Margin & Pricing Power

 Columbus McKinnon’s gross margin is good compared to other industrials businesses and signals it sells differentiated products, not commodities.
-As you can see below, it averaged an impressive 35.6% gross margin over the last five years.
-Said differently, Columbus McKinnon paid its suppliers $64.40 for every $100 in revenue.
+As you can see below, it averaged an impressive 35.8% gross margin over the last five years.
+Said differently, Columbus McKinnon paid its suppliers $64.22 for every $100 in revenue.
+Columbus McKinnon Trailing 12-Month Gross Margin

 7. Operating Margin

-Analyzing the trend in its profitability, Columbus McKinnon’s operating margin might fluctuated slightly but has generally stayed the same over the last five years.
+Analyzing the trend in its profitability, Columbus McKinnon’s operating margin decreased by 1.9 percentage points over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.

-This quarter, Columbus McKinnon generated an operating margin profit margin of 4.7%, up 10.1 percentage points year on year.
-The increase was solid, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.
+This quarter, Columbus McKinnon generated an operating margin profit margin of 6.3%, down 4.7 percentage points year on year.
+Since Columbus McKinnon’s operating margin decreased more than its gross margin, we can assume it was less efficient because expenses such as marketing, R&D, and administrative overhead increased.

 8. Earnings Per Share